 In this guide, we’ll break down the three models people are obsessing over right now: the Quencher, ProTour, and IceFlow.
 By the end, you’ll know exactly which one fits your lifestyle best.

 Before we start, keep in mind that the tumblers themselves are surprisingly similar.
-They all deliver excellent insulation, durability, and that signature premium feel.
+They all deliver decent insulation, durability, and that signature premium feel.
 The real difference?
 The lids.
 And that single detail has a huge impact on how practical, versatile, and convenient each tumbler is in everyday use.

 Let’s take a closer look at what sets them apart.